a-rahimi/jupyter-server/README.md

 # Dockerized Jupyter Server for server.local

-This project builds a Data Science ready Jupyter server (including PyTorch, Pandas, SciPy, ffmpeg) and deploy it directly to a remote machine (`server.local`) via SSH.
+This Docker is a data science-ready Jupyter server (including PyTorch, Pandas, SciPy, ffmpeg).
+It deploys directly to a remote machine (`server.local`) via SSH.

 ## Files